 Join Larry Spotted Crow Mann for an engaging talk that will focus on the spiritual, cultural and social significance of ‘Place and the Art of Story’ on the Indigenous peoples of New England.
 This event will highlight how a colonial narrative has harmfully impacted both Native people and non-Native people through a conversation that centers on the personal journey of the survival and perseverance of Nipmuc People and their continued efforts to share their story, while also shaping new ones for the coming generations.

-The event will close with a discussion on the many varied walks of life that all humans come from and how those ‘different stories’ have been used to incite fear throughout history.
+The event closed with a discussion on the many varied walks of life that all humans come from and how those ‘different stories’ have been used to incite fear throughout history.
 In Larry’s words, “We must, as human beings, find ourselves in each other’s story and reconcile that bond with unity, love and respect.”

 THE CONNECTICUT RIVER VALLEY AS NATIVE SPACE